 Cocoa was alive and well and actively competing in Obedience, Conformation, Rally

-She was my best friend, could read our minds and know exactly what we wanted her to do
+She was my best friend, could read my mind and know exactly what I wanted her to do

-and exactly what we needed, be it a long hug after a rough day at work
+and exactly what I needed, be it a long hug after a rough day at work seeing death and destruction

-or for her to be silly and make us laugh when we were feeling stressed
+or for her to be silly and make me laugh when I were feeling stressed

-Cocoa was the QUEEN of our home and official bed warmer
+Cocoa was the QUEEN of my home and official bed warmer

 Cocoa completed her CD title with 2 high in Class wins and Rally Excellence, ALWAYS in the top 3 !!